 The risk of this problem may be lowered by:

 - Drink liquids between meals, instead of during meals.

-- Always wash your hands before eating, and after using the bathroom and coming into contact with people who are sick.
+- Practice proper hand hygiene before eating, after using the bathroom, and after contact with people who are sick.

 Family Doctor—American Academy of Family Physicians